syne-tune/syne-tune/docs/tutorials/basics/basics_backend.md

 * It is important to specify dependencies of the training script not contained in the SageMaker framework.
 For source dependencies, you use the `dependencies` parameter.
-While `syne_tune` is automatically added, you need to add `benchmarks` in order to use support code from there.
+While `syne_tune` is automatically added, you need to add `benchmarking` in order to use support code from there.
 Extra PyPI dependencies can be listed in a file `requirements.txt` stored in the same directory as your script.
 Our running example needs `filelock`, for example.